The Bankrate promise

-Many of us share our bank data to use services like Venmo and Mint.
+Many consumers share bank data to use services like Venmo and Mint.
 Depending on how many outside apps you use, it can be quite taxing to remember which company has what bank data.
 So a number of banks are trying to help customers understand where it’s going by changing the way data is shared behind the scenes.

 “We are seeing a lot more banks offer that functionality that gives consumers proactive control over where their data is going,” says Rob Morgan, senior vice president of emerging technologies at the American Bankers Association.
-“It’s not just the added security … But it’s also the importance of transparency so you see where your data is going, how it is being used and control, the ability to turn off this thing when you are no longer using the service.”
+“It’s not just the added security … But it’s also the importance of transparency so you see where your data is going, how it is being used and [controlled], the ability to turn off this thing when you are no longer using the service.”

-At Wells Fargo, for example, customers are able to see their recurring payments connected to their payment card and turn their cards on and off under one hub.
-It’s called Control Tower, and it’s meant to help you when you’re in a life transition, like when you’re moving to a new city and want to make sure you aren’t paying for services you no longer use.
+At Wells Fargo, for example, customers are able to see recurring payments connected to payment cards and can turn their cards on and off under one hub, called Control Tower.